patricksyoussef/PersonalWebsiteV2/src/content/blog/2-MachineLearning/NNFromScratch/SeriesIntro.md

 published: false
 ---

-In this series, I hope to build intuition and understanding of machine learning topics leading up to modern neural networks, below is the plan for the series and links to completed posts.
+In this series, I plan to build intuition for machine learning topics leading up to modern neural networks, below is the plan for the series and links to completed posts:

 - [Gradient Descent](/blog/neural-net-gradient-descent/)
 - Logistic Regression for Classification